LxiStandard/LxiStandard.github.io/testing-locally.md

   this if you want to verify the behavior of a new schema or specification on the website rendering.

-3. From the *site* subdirectory, run *bundle install*
+3. From the *site* subdirectory, run *bundle install*.
+This should only be necessary the first time you follow this process.

-4. At the time of this writing, you will need to change 1 line in the file
+5. At the time of this writing, you will need to change 1 line in the file
   *site/_config.yml*.
 That is the line that declares the template.

     Specifically, the *remote_theme* must be changed to just a *theme*